Ghana Food Guide

 Allergens:

-Fried plantains are a ubiquitous side dish in Ghana, often served with various main courses.
-They can be fried until ripe and sweet or until green and savory.
-Their versatility and ease of preparation contribute to their popularity.
+Ubiquitous side dish or snack served throughout Ghana.
+Can be fried until ripe and sweet or green and savory.
+Tatale specifically refers to plantain pancakes mixed with ginger, pepper, and onions.
+Their versatility and ease of preparation contribute to widespread popularity.

 Allergens: